 \customsection{Conclusion}

 In this work, we propose an approach to distinguishing the nature of SNs, i.e., checking whether the SN is a Majorana or Dirac fermion.
 The SN is tightly related to neutrino mass generation, and its nature will uncover the greatest puzzle in particle physics: whether the Majorana fermion exists.
 It is well recognized that the Majorana SN implies the existence of LNV.
 Traditionally, the same-sign lepton pair is the key signature to search for the Majorana SNs, including the neutrinoless double beta decay experiments and resonances search at the colliders.
 However, the lepton number counting always suffers from leaking SM active neutrinos, which carry the lepton number at the colliders.
-Our method utilizes only one charged lepton and converts the LNV to counting the peaks of the rapidity distribution of the reconstructed SNs.
+Taking advantage of the fact that the Dirac or Majorana SNs at lepton colliders are donimation produced at one or two phase space point in the rapidity distribution, our method utilizes only one charged lepton and converts the LNV to counting the peaks of the rapidity distribution of the reconstructed SNs.
 Only one peak means that the lepton number is conserving, and the SN is a Dirac fermion; the double peaks mean the lepton number violation, and the SN is a Majorana fermion.

 ~\\